CoryDAsana/developer-docs/source/includes/markdown/_09-rich-text.html.md

 **Blocks and Whitespace**

-On the Asana Web App UI, task descriptions will be structured into independently-draggable “blocks”.
+On the Asana Web App UI, task descriptions will be displayed as independently-draggable “blocks”.

 The UI “blocks” are divided between:
 - Each header (`<h1>`/`<h2>` tag)